Joey Votto Player Props: Reds vs. Giants

-The Cincinnati Reds, including Joey Votto (.410 on-base percentage in past 10 games, 61 points above season-long percentage), take on starter Ross Stripling and the San Francisco Giants at Great American Ball Park, Wednesday at 7:10 PM ET.
+After going 0-for-3 in his last game, Joey Votto and the Cincinnati Reds take on the San Francisco Giants (who will start Alex Cobb) at 12:35 PM ET on Thursday.

-In his most recent game, he notched a home run while going 1-for-3 against the Giants.
+In his last game he had a hitless showing (0-for-3) against the Giants.

 Joey Votto Game Info & Props vs. the Giants